nikolay-egorov/MO_proj/README.md

 on a discrete map.
 Given a way, the task is to follow it with a max speed possible.
 Also a bit of insufficient genetic algorithm approach were used, gives poor results on a more complex tests.
 For more detailed expanation, please refer to .pdf file.
-Project is under the mit licence
+This project is licensed under the terms of the MIT license.